giuliachiola/super-blog-content/til/template-engine/nunjucks-scoped-vars.md

 id: T21
 ---

-We have to pay attention where we set nunjucks variables because they are **scoped**
+We have to pay attention where we set Nunjucks variables because they are **scoped**

 {% raw %}
   ```twig